 [Creating Access to Resources and Emergency Support]

-Often during evaluations and match-support meetings, BBBS staff become aware of situations in which a child or their family need more services in addition to mentoring, so we created BBBS C.A.R.E.S.
+Often during evaluations and match-support meetings, BBBS staff become aware of situations in which a child or their family need more services in addition to mentoring, so we created Ben Ticho C.A.R.E.S.
 (Creating Access to Resources and Emergency Support).
 Through this initiative, we can connect our families with other supportive agencies that provide critical items needed by families, such as food, clothing, emergency loans, holiday help and other support to help get them through challenging times.
 By providing these types of services to the families engaged with Big Brothers Big Sisters, we aim to decrease the stresses that children may experience at home.
-Our referral service partners are Cradles to Crayons and Axuda to provide the resources some of our families desperately need.
+The program was named in honor of Ben Ticho who was CEO of the agency for nearly 40 years.

 The MYSTEAM Program aims to inspire our youth to engage in STEAM subjects in a safe and fun way, to enrich our already existing matches, and to draw in new volunteers and partners interested in the STEM field and the arts.
 We provide STEM activity ideas and kits, site programs, traveling demonstrations, and partnerships with STEM corporations and professionals to augment the proven work of BBBS.